marklogic/marklogic-kubernetes/README.md

 ### Installing MarkLogic Helm Chart

-Following the below steps will install a single node MarkLogic cluster with a default group

 1. Add MarkLogic Repo to Helm using this command:

 ```
 helm repo add marklogic https://marklogic.github.io/marklogic-kubernetes/
 ```
-2. Install MarkLogic Chart to the current namespace with default settings:
+2. Install MarkLogic Helm Chart to the current namespace with default settings:

 ```
 helm install my-release marklogic/marklogic --version=1.0.0
 ```

+This helm chart installation will create a single node MarkLogic cluster with a Default group and a persistent volume of 10Gi attached to the pod created.

 To configure other settings, use `values.yaml` file with `-f` option.
 See [Parameters](#parameters) section for more information about these settings.